MichaelNeas/laboratory/checklist.md

     - [ ] [why you should avoid linked lists (video)](https://www.youtube.com/watch?v=YQs6IC-vgmo)
     - [ ] Gotcha: you need pointer to pointer knowledge:
         (for when you pass a pointer to a function that may change the address where that pointer points) This page is just to get a grasp on ptr to ptr.
-I don't recommend this list traversal style.
+Don't recommend this list traversal style.
 Readability and maintainability suffer due to cleverness.
         - [Pointers to Pointers](https://www.eskimo.com/~scs/cclass/int/sx8.html)
-    - [ ] implement (I did with tail pointer & without):
+    - [ ] implement:
         - [ ] size() - returns number of data elements in list
         - [ ] empty() - bool returns true if empty
         - [ ] value_at(index) - returns the value of the nth item (starting at 0 for first)